The Legend of the Watchful Spirits: The Thread Between Worlds

 They recognize objects that carry truth.

-They know where to leave their gentleness.
+They know where to deposit their gentleness.

 This legend reminds us that: